 Associate members include those individuals that do not meet the requirements of regular membership but wish to support and advance the objectives of MHOA.
 We are also proud to have a number of members emeritus, retired members, and honorary members.

-MHOA also manages the MyLocalClinic.com flu clinic listing and registration system.
-We are an official state affiliate of National Association of County and City Health Officials. (click images to enlarge)
+MHOA is the official state affiliate of National Association of County and City Health Officials.

 The mission of the Massachusetts Health Officers Association is to assist and support staff of local health departments in meeting their statutory responsibilities to the public through programs of education, technical assistance, representation, and resource development, and by providing educational and informational programs to the general public on public health topics.